 Now that the patient has been identified and is being cared for, that patient does not pose any additional measles risk to others.

 People who were born before 1957, have had measles in the past or who have been vaccinated against measles per Centers for Disease Control recommendations are considered immune.
-The CDC recommendations are:

-Children.
-Children should receive their first dose of Measles-Mumps-Rubella (MMR) vaccine at 12-15 months.
+- Children should receive their first dose of Measles-Mumps-Rubella (MMR) vaccine at 12-15 months.
 School-aged children need two doses of MMR vaccine.

-Adults.
-Adults should have at least one dose of MMR vaccine.
+- Adults should have at least one dose of MMR vaccine.
 Certain groups at high risk need two doses of MMR, such as international travelers, health care workers, and college students.
 Adults born in the U.S. before 1957 are considered to be immune to measles from past exposures.